Free 50-point store self-assessment

 Count the boxes you checked.
 Out of 50:

-0–15: Not ready yet
+0–15: Store not ready yet

 16–30: Early readiness

 A 2-4 week discovery sprint is your fastest move.
-Don't commit to a multi-month platform engagement yet — pick one workflow, prove ROI, then expand.
+Don't commit to a multi-month platform engagement yet — pick one store workflow, prove ROI, then expand.

 31–40: Ready for Phase 1

-41–50: Fully ready
+41–50: Store fully ready

 What to do with your score